Isiah Kiner-Falefa Player Props: Yankees vs. Athletics

-On Monday, Isiah Kiner-Falefa (coming off going 0-for-3) and the New York Yankees play the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 7:05 PM ET.
+Isiah Kiner-Falefa -- batting .219 with two doubles in his past 10 games -- will be in action for the New York Yankees versus the Oakland Athletics, with Kyle Muller on the mound, on May 10 at 12:35 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Rays.
+In his previous game he had a one-hit performance (1-for-3) against the Athletics.

 Isiah Kiner-Falefa Game Info & Props vs. the Athletics